jmh3434/java-precourse/Precourse Java.md

 }
 ```

--   Athlete Person is an implemention of that abstract Person class.
+-   Athlete Person is an implementation of that abstract Person class.

 -   It uses super to call the base constructor